Dinamo–Red Star riot: The clash

 Up to several hours before the kick-off, skirmishes were reported around Zagreb between Red Star fans (Delije) and Dinamo fans (Bad Blue Boys), which then carried over to Maksimir Stadium.

 Provoked by stones reportedly being thrown by the Bad Blue Boys, the Delije, situated in the stadium's segregated area reserved for visiting fans, began to tear up the advertising plates and eventually made their way to Dinamo fans.
 The Delije proceeded to attack them with torn-off seats after reportedly chanting Serbian nationalist slogans like, "Zagreb is Serbian" and, "We'll kill Tuđman".
 Revolted by what they saw, the Bad Blue Boys at the north and east stands attempted to storm the pitch, but were quickly pushed back by the police wielding batons and tear gas.
 Within minutes the situation got out of hand as the Bad Blue Boys could no longer be held back.
 They breached the fence and took to the pitch to charge at their Serbian counterparts.
 The police were quickly overwhelmed but came back with reinforcements, using armored vans and water cannons to disperse the rioters.
 More than an hour later, after the stadium was set on fire, the riot was brought under control.

 The police were later deemed to have been too lenient with Delije during their early sporadic outbursts, which sparked the larger riot.

 Zvonimir Boban's kick

 Amidst the chaos several Dinamo players still remained on the pitch, the Red Star players having already left for the locker rooms.
-Zvonimir Boban, the Dinamo captain, kicked a police officer, Refik Ahmetović, who was allegedly mistreating a Dinamo supporter.
+Zvonimir Boban, the Dinamo captain, kicked a police officer, Refik Ahmetović (an ethnic Bosniak), who was allegedly mistreating a Dinamo supporter.
 The Bad Blue Boys came to Boban's defence, acting as human shield.
 The event would later come to symbolize in the minds of Croat nationalists the beginning of Croatian resistance against Serbia.
 Boban was proclaimed a national hero of Croatia, but also attained a Croat nationalist reputation in Serbia.
 He was suspended by the Football Association of Yugoslavia (FSJ) for six months, missing the 1990 FIFA World Cup, and had criminal charges filed against him.
-The officer he had attacked (who turned out to be Bosniak) publicly forgave Boban for his actions several years later.
+The officer he had attacked publicly forgave Boban for his actions several years later.